The Test of My Life

 In this book, he lays bare his fears, doubts and the lows he experienced during chemotherapy-when he lost his energy, his appetite and his hair-and his battle to find the will to survive.
 Poignant, personal, and moving, The Test of My Life is about cancer and cricket; but more importantly, it is about the human will to fight in the face of adversity and triumph despite all odds.

-Yuvraj Singh is a former Indian cricketer and a cancer survivor.
+Yuvraj Singh is an Indian cricketer and a cancer survivor.
 He was born in Chandigarh in 1981.
-He debuted for India in 2000 during the ICC Knockout Trophy, still only nineteen.
-In 2011, he emerged as the player of the tournament in the ICC World Cup, which his team won.
-It was in the same year that he was diagnosed with cancer.
+He debuted for India in 2000 during the ICC Knock Out Trophy, still only nineteen.
+In 2011, he emerged as Player of the Tournament in the ICC World Cup, which his team won.
+That same year he was diagnosed with cancer.
 He returned to international cricket less than a year after his diagnosis.

 This is his first book.